 Our museum and archives hold personnel indexes from both world wars.

 In 1909 the War Office issued the Scheme for the Organisation of Voluntary Aid.
-Under this scheme, the British Red Cross was given the role of providing supplementary aid to the Territorial Forces Medical Service in the event of war.
+Under this scheme, we were given the role of providing supplementary aid to the Territorial Forces Medical Service in the event of war.